Hays Travel: History

 Hays Travel was founded in 1980 by John Hays in Seaham, Durham.
 Hays initially opened a small retail store behind his mother's clothing store.
 Since May 2018, Hays Travel reached sales of over £1 billion.
 The company's turnover increased by £42 million over 2017, when pre-tax profit was up slightly to £10.1 million.
 At the time, the company had around 1,500 employees.

 Expansion

-On 9 October 2019, Hays Travel announced that it had purchased all stores from the travel agency Thomas Cook Group, another large travel group headquartered in the UK, which were assumed to be closed due to the business entering liquidation during previous months.
+On 9 October 2019, Hays Travel announced that it had purchased all the stores of the travel agency Thomas Cook Group, another large travel group headquartered in the UK, which were expected to close due to the business entering liquidation during the previous months.
 The company took over 550 retail locations across the United Kingdom.
 News reports at the time indicated that Hays would almost treble the number of existing stores and double its workforce.
+The step of acquiring the stores was considered controversial within the industry at the time.